-You can check to see if you absentee application was received, your ballot sent or received by going to our Online Voter Registration.
+- You can check to see if you absentee application was received, your ballot sent or received by going to our online tool.

 Before visiting your local registrar’s office, check your registration status or call your registrar’s office (phone numbers available on Virginia voter registration application).
 Also review the application to insure you have all of the information necessary to complete the process.
 If you are not already registered, you will have to wait five days after registration before you can be issued an absentee ballot (exception for military and overseas voters only).
 If you have a Virginia DMV license or ID card, you can register online.